EmekaG/h/0x01-shell_permissions/README.md

-change group owner to school
+changes the owner and the group owner